OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/zendesk.md

 </p>

 * Give appropriate access to integration user and create view
   - Navigate to 'Available for' section and make sure that view is accessible to integration user.
 We will recommend to select 'Me only' option, which will ensure that no other user can accidentally modify it.
-If you are selecting 'Me only' option then ensure that you have currently logged on with integration user which is used for Zendesk in OpsHub Integration Manager.
+If you are selecting 'Me only' option then ensure that you have currently logged on with integration user which is used for Zendesk in <code class="expression">space.vars.SITENAME</code>.
   - Finally click on 'Create View' to save the view.

 <p align="center">